O1Wilson/Eternal-Labyrinth/README.md

 # Eternal Labyrinth
  2D rougelike/action-platformer.
 This game explores complex systems in C# using the Unity Engine, Featuring a sophisticated movement system, diverse characters with unique abilities, custom items each with their own interaction + synergy, and animation + SFX implementation.(Coming Soon).

+Please check out the orginizational methods I used inside the assets folder, every thing is neatly organized including the code!
+Check out the parent classes I use for the player to allow for expansion later if decided.
 # Code Snippets
 Below I have attached various code snippets which I feel best showcase this project, please explore the unique systems in full for a better understanding of the skills that I can provide!
 ### Character Abilites